block-commons/block-commons/content/post/DCR-on-chain-2/index.md

 Staring at tables of addresses and transaction hashes and trying to follow a flow between these is hard on the mind, so I have on a few occasions looked into methods of visualising these networks.
 Conventional methods of drawing out the nodes and edges in a network do not scale well to the size of these clusters.
 Most of the time when I try one of these it just thrashes my machine for hours before crashing or I give up and kill it.
 When the graphs do draw, they're usually incomprehensible.

 While experimenting with smaller samples recently to learn how to control layouts and such, I realized that these work quite well to give a sense of how the miner or pool organises their addresses and transactions.
-For these mining clusters taking just the first 20,000 rows seems to strike a good balance between having a representative sample that illustrates how the DCR is flowing, and being able to draw it.
+For these mining clusters taking just the first 2,000 - 20,000 rows of the addresses table (inputs/outs for transactions) seems to strike a good balance between having a representative sample that illustrates how the DCR is flowing, and being able to draw it.
 The major limitation would be if the pool changed its structure later on, which would not be represented in these graphs.
 All the graphs can be clicked to expand, and for these network plots it's probably a necessity to make out anything that's represented.

 The big decision when representing the flow of DCR as a network is whether to use a one or two-mode network.
 I have opted for two-mode here, with Addresses and Transactions being the two different types of node.
 DCR flows from an address to a transaction, and from a transaction to new addresses.
-I have also experimented with one-mode networks (where transactions produce many edges between address nodes directly) but the mass of connections this results in is difficult to visualise.
+I have also experimented with one-mode networks (where only address nodes exist and transactions are represented as edges between them) but the mass of connections this results in is difficult to visualise.

+The type of network in the visualizations is a very basic [ego network](https://research.library.gsu.edu/c.php?g=916490&p=6612505) centred on the cluster's addresses, it is a slightly unconventional ego network because I used my clustering technique to define the boundary of the network, then only extended one edge from the nodes within this "ego".

+The network visualizations use the first 2,000 - 20,000 inputs/outputs from the cluster's addresses, and go one hop out in each direction to see if inputs came from cluster addresses, or outputs went to cluster addresses.
+In these cases (the majority of edges) the DCR is moving between addresses controlled by the same wallet.
+Where the inputs do not come from a cluster controlled address, I have marked these as "inward" nodes - coinbase transactions are a special type of inward node and I have given them their own color.
+Where outputs from cluster transactions do not go to cluster controlled addresses, I have marked these as "onward" nodes.
+Onward addresses that match known exchange addresses have been highlighted with their own color.

 Network visualisation is a recent addition to my exploration toolset, but now that I have methods of producing this kind of ego network there are many other clusters to look at and network based analyses I can use.
 Each cluster below has a network graph with the same colour parameters.
 I have varied the number of rows of data to use to seed the ego network and chosen different levels for each cluster, the maximum legible number (and point where they get very slow to draw) depends on how much the cluster's transactions fan out.
 I am also experimenting with layouts, and these can have a big effect on how the networks look, the layout is given in the title (along with number of rows).

 ## Coinbase Top 5